icgc-dcc/dcc-etl/dcc-etl-indexer/README.md

 ICGC DCC - ETL Indexer
 ===

-DCC indexer that reads a DCC release MongoDB database and transforms the normalized documents into ElasticSearch documents for indexing.
+DCC indexer that reads a DCC release MongoDB database, transforms the normalized documents into ElasticSearch documents for indexing and indexes them into an ElasticSearch cluster.

 Build
 ---

-From the command line:
+In the repository's root execute from the command line:

-	mvn package
+	mvn -am -pl dcc-etl-indexer package